labbsr0x/bindman-dns-webhook/README.md

 - **hook**: demonstrates how one can leverage the hook library to receive requests modifying the DNS records it manages.
 It expects the `TAGS` environment variable to be defined.

+A postman collection is provided (`samples/sandman-dns-webhook-samples.postman_collection.json`) thats lays out the available apis and how to communicate with them.

 # Tags

 When a Sandman cluster runs a new service, it is expected from this service to be annotaded with labels indicating what the hostname for that service should be.